joey-02/OBG-Onboarding/Docs/Syllabus.md

 - Blockchains are for censorship resistance
 ###### Homework: Put 5 things in discord that use cryptography, mess around with [online hashing](https://emn178.github.io/online-tools/sha256.html), watch overview of how [diffie-hellman works](https://www.youtube.com/watch?v=NmM9HA2MQGI&ab_channel=Computerphile)

-# Week3: What is a Blockchain: Nodes versus Block Producers
+# Week3: What is a Blockchain
 - Why do we care how blockchains work
 - What is a blockchain
 - Users (clients, role of full nodes, bitcoin independence day, UASFs)